-The Board currently consists of eight directors, seven of whom will be standing for re-election at the Meeting.
+The Board currently consists of seven directors, all of whom will be standing for re-election at the Meeting.
 This is within the minimum and maximum range set out in the Corporation's articles and is an appropriate size to meet the current requirements and strategic objectives of the Corporation.
-As of March 25, 2024, the majority of the director nominees are independent within the meaning of NI 58-101, being Ms. Cillis, Mr. Krotowski, Ms. Macfarlane, Mr. Nanji, Mr. Nocente and Mr. Wijnbergen.
+As of March 28, 2025, the majority of the director nominees are independent within the meaning of NI 58-101, being Ms. Cillis, Mr. Krotowski, Ms. Macfarlane, Mr. Nanji, Mr. Nocente and Mr. Wijnbergen.